-Life in this house, “Orange…More Than Just a Colour” is relatively easy.
-There’s fewer insects, bats, snakes, and rodents than we encountered in the Hornbill house four years ago, perhaps due to the fact this house doesn’t have a thatched roof or that the veranda and entrance into the house are several feet above ground level.
+Life in this house, “Orange…More Than Just a Colour,” is relatively easy.
+There are fewer insects, bats, snakes, and rodents than we encountered in the Hornbill house four years ago, perhaps because this house doesn’t have a thatched roof or that the veranda and entrance into the house are several feet above ground level.

-Most houses in Marloth Park have thatched roofs which look great but we wonder if they may contribute to more insects and critters in the house since the grass can attract all kinds of animals.
+Most houses in Marloth Park have thatched roofs which look great, but we wonder if they may contribute to more insects and critters in the home since the grass can attract all kinds of animals.

 The mozzies aren’t bad either, although we continue to use repellent day and night, reapplying every four to six hours while using various outdoor repellents outdoors at night such as coils, candles, and scented oils.

-As winter approaches, we’ll see less and fewer mosquitoes although we’ll continue to use repellent throughout the year.
-Today, when we head to Komatipoort to have our teeth cleaned, we’ll visit the pharmacy to purchase Malarone (atovaquone and proguanil hydrochloride), anti-malarial pills that don’t need a prescription here.
+As winter approaches, we’ll see fewer and fewer mosquitoes, although we’ll continue to use repellent throughout the year.
+Today, when we head to Komatipoort to have our teeth cleaned, we’ll visit the pharmacy to purchase Malarone (atovaquone and proguanil hydrochloride).
+These anti-malarial pills don’t need a prescription here.
 Dr. Theo suggested we take these when visiting other African countries.

 |This baby bushbuck is growing up fast and is now able to eat pellets.|